Data collection

 Source node override

 Source node of metrics collection.
-This can be used when other node provides information about this node.
-In this way collected data can be collected and shown on right nodes.
+This can be used when other node provides information about current node.
+In this way, platform provides additional flexibility of where metrics collection is taking place.

 Other example of usage is virtual nodes (nodes with IP 0.0.0.0).
-In this case node state can be obtained from the DCI created on this node but collected from the other one.
+In this case, node state can be obtained from the DCI created on current node, but collected from the other one.

-Data is collected from the same node if no value set.
+Data is collected from the current node if no value is set.

 Polling mode and interval describe schedule type and interval between consecutive polls, in seconds.
 However, collecting too many values for too long will lead to significant increase of your database size and possible performance degradation.

 • Custom interval - Allows to enter a custom value.
-This field support macro resolution, so e.g. you can use %{polling_interval:600} macro that will take value of polling_interval custom attribute or 600 if such custom attribute is not present on the node.
+This field supports macro resolution, so e.g. you can use %{polling_interval:600} macro that will take value of polling_interval custom attribute or 600, if such custom attribute is not present on the node.

-• Advanced scheduling - schedules configured in Advanced Schedule page will be used.
+• Advanced scheduling - schedules configured in Custom Schedule page will be used.

 This attribute specifies how long the collected data should be kept in database, in days.
-Minimum retention time is 1 day and maximum is not limited.
-However, keeping too many collected values for too long will lead to significant increase of your database size and possible performance degradation.
+Minimum retention time is 1 day and maximum has not limit.
+However, keeping too many collected values for too long may lead to significant increase of your database size and possible performance degradation.

 • Custom - Allows to enter a custom value.
-This field support macro resolution, so e.g. you can use %{storage_period:30} macro that will take value of storage_period custom attribute or 30 if such custom attribute is not present on the node.
+This field supports macro resolution, so for example you can use %{storage_period:30} macro that will take value of storage_period custom attribute or 30 if such custom attribute is not present on the node.

 • Do not save collected data to database - will not save collected data to database, but will store last value in memory

-Last option is used when it is required to show latest (every 1 second collected) data on Dashboard, but it is too much data to store in database.
-So 2 DCI configurations are created.
-One to store historical data collected once per minute and the second one, that is not stored in database, but is collected every second and up to date displayed on dashboards.
+Last option is used when it is required to show latest (every 1 second collected) data on Dashboard, however it would result in excessive data stored in database.
+So, 2 DCI configurations are created - one to store historical data collected once per minute and the second one, that is not stored in database, but is collected every second and displayed on dashboards in close to real time.

 • Save only changed values - if enabled, value is saved to the database only if it differs from last saved value.